mozilla/pkipolicy/rootstore/policy.md

      * contains an EKU extension which does not contain either of the id-kp-serverAuth or anyExtendedKeyUsage key purposes;
-     * has a pathlen:0 constraint.
+     * has a pathlen:0

+     .

 Point 2 does not apply if the certificate is an OCSP signing certificate manually issued directly from a root.